 Most products are returned in the original packaging, without ever being opened.
 The downside for the Amazon seller is that they can no longer sell this as new, even though it is still in its original condition.

-Many of the returns end up in the Amazon Warehouse.
+Many of the Amazon return boxes end up in the Amazon Warehouse.
 Here you can buy the items at a discount price.

 The downside of Amazon Warehouse is that the packages have usually been opened and maybe even used – but they are still in good condition.